310mc/https-310mc.github.io-tl/source/_posts/submarine/minitalk/chiaki_2.md

             {% bubble Chiaki %}
             Heheh, that's wonderful!

-            You guys have been influencial since your days at Yumenosaki, after all!
+            You guys have been influential since your days at Yumenosaki, after all!
 I bet you're doing great nowadays, too.
 			{% endbubble %}
         </div>
     </div>